Iskul Bukol: Remake

-On December 3, 2010, TV5 executive Percy Intalan announced the remake of Iskul Bukol titled Iskul Bukol: Eskwelang Kwela 'To!, a joint project with APT Entertainment.
-Fred Lo, Sam Y.G., and Alwin Uytingco will play the three main characters, with Erika Padilla and Regine Angeles in supporting roles.
+Iskul Bukol: Eskwelang Kwela 'To! is a Philippine television sitcom series broadcast by TV5.
+The series is based on the 1978 Philippine television sitcom of the same title.
+Directed by Soxie Topacio and Dante Nico Garcia, it stars Fred Lo, Sam Y.G., Alwyn Uytingco, Erika Padilla and Regine Angeles in supporting roles.
+It aired from May 24 to September 27, 2011, replacing Hap-ier Together and was replaced by Flames of Desire.
 The remake would not feature any character from the original series, although it would still be set in Wanbol University.
 He added that the remake would have partial influences from Glee and How I Met Your Mother.
-The series premiered the remake on May 24, 2011 and ended on September 27, 2011 after 19 episodes.
-It was directed by Soxy Topacio and Dante Nico Garcia.